caiogondim/logdown.js/readme.md

 ## Usage

-`logdown` exports a function.
-For the simplest use case, pass the name of your module to it and it will return a decorated `console`.
+`logdown` exports a function and for the simplest use case, pass the name of your module to it and it will return a decorated `console`.

 ```js
 const logdown = require('logdown')